infominer33/infominer33.github.io/index.md

 I *was* offering freelance services on a popular bargain freelance site.
 Now, spend most of my time working to create valuable educational content, and building a broad foundation to earn a living in alignment with cypherpunk ideals.

-You could say that I'm an anarchist who's had a taste of freedom, and am exited about freedom supporting technologies  that enable anarchists to engage in commerce without the need for traditional governing institutions.
+You could say that I'm an anarchist who's had a taste of freedom, and am excited about technologies that enable individuals to engage in commerce without participating in corrupted bureaucracies.

-We could do that before, but had to do carpentry, grow pot, food, or or find other resourceful ways to survive as a conciencious objector to 'the system'.

 Like cypherpunks who came before me, I believe that cryptography and freedom supporting technologies are the most effective tool for change.

-Fighting, protests, rallys, festivals, organizations all play their part.
+Fighting, protests, rallies, festivals, organizations all play their part.
 But for me, direct action is the most satisfying course.

 Bitcoin and the protocols it has inspired enable anyone to take positive action — in the direction of what we believe, rather than against what we oppose.